Save The Avants (And My Sanity)

 Name Origin: Franz came pre-named from his owner, who owns a companion Porsche 928, Hans.
 No need to change a good name.

 Franz was originally delivered to Paul Miller Audi in Parsippany, NJ.
 His second owner owner bought him in New Jersey sometime in 1995 with about 90K miles.
-As other priorities of life got in the way, work began to get pushed back.
+As other cars joined the family and priorities of life got in the way, work began to get pushed back.
 Some refreshments were carried out several years ago – suspension, clutch, other little bits and pieces.
 The UFOs are gone and replaced with G60s.

 Consider Franz more of a continuation of my first wagon, Wendell.